 One detox method we use is through the Parotid enzyme, which is naturally produced by your Parotid glands—located in your cheek area.
 The Parotid enzyme in your body helps digest food and metabolize food, but it also sends out “feelers” to help your body tag poisons and loosen the bonds between the chemicals and your body’s tissues.
 We would then continue the detox method by absorbing these toxins properly so they can be removed through the bowels.
 Some detox methods can actually mobilize toxins in your body instead of driving them out.
 Detoxing with us will help take stress off of your body so your system can start working on eliminating chemicals and toxins on its own.

-We can’t say you’ll walk into Tri-State Nutritional Healing Center withdrawing and leave with a year of sobriety under your belt, but we can make the promise that we will always keep your wellness as our top priority.
+We can’t say you’ll walk into Tri-State Nutritional Healing Center in Angola IN withdrawing and leave with a year of sobriety under your belt, but we can make the promise that we will always keep your wellness as our top priority.
 Come down and see us, or call and make an appointment.
 Or don’t.
 Go find help somewhere else.
 All we want is for our community to be a sober, healthy environment for everyone.
 If we can be the piece that helps you get sober, then great.
 If you get sober through other means, that is just as well.
 If you or someone you know is facing substance abuse problems, PLEASE GET HELP.

 2:00pm - 9:00pm